Connect with others who understand.

 Powered By

-The Carnexiv brand name has been discontinued in the U.S. Generic alternatives may be available.
+The Carnexiv brand name has been discontinued in the U.S. Other brand names or generic alternatives may be available.
+If you’re currently taking this medication, talk to your healthcare provider about safe options for transitioning to a different treatment.

 Overview

-Carnexiv is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control partial-onset seizures with complex symptomatology, generalized tonic-clonic seizures, and other generalized seizures.
-Carnexiv is also referred to by its drug name, carbamazepine.
-Carnexiv is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
-Carnexiv is a member of the dibenzazepine class of anticonvulsants.
-It is believed to work in cases of epilepsy by inhibiting nerve signals in the brain.
+Carnexiv was an anticonvulsant, or in other words, a drug used to prevent and control seizures.
+Carnexiv was a member of the dibenzazepine class of anticonvulsants.
+It was believed to work in cases of epilepsy by inhibiting nerve signals in the brain.

 Side effects